You face them every day, you are always reacting to them–positively or negatively.

 Far too often, we look to our circumstances to determine what’s going to happen next.

-Today (and every day), you will tempted to let your circumstances define you.
+Today (and every day), you will be tempted to let your circumstances define you.

 It shows up innocently enough: